AI & Machine Learning

 In the strictest sense, an ontology is a formal specification of concepts, relationships, and constraints in a domain — the kind of thing you’d express in OWL/RDF, with class hierarchies, property restrictions, and inference rules.
 Academic NL2SQL systems sometimes use this form.
 In practice, enterprise NL2SQL teams almost never do, because maintaining a formal OWL ontology for a live data warehouse is a significant ongoing engineering investment that most organizations cannot sustain.

-What actually works in production is a semantic layer — a structured mapping between business concepts and schema entities, maintained by the data team, queried at inference time by the NL2SQL agent.
-This semantic layer can take several forms along a spectrum of formality:
+What actually works in production is a semantic layer — a governed mapping between business concepts and schema entities, maintained by the data team, queried at inference time by the NL2SQL agent.
+For harder domains, that semantic layer starts behaving like a lightweight ontology because it must encode concepts, relationships, constraints, allowed dimensions, metric grain, access rules, and canonical join paths.
+This layer can take several forms along a spectrum of formality:

 A business glossary at the lightweight end maps terms to definitions and canonical column references.
 “Revenue” → “sum of net_revenue from finance_revenue_events table, filtered to exclude transaction_type IN ('credit', 'reversal', 'internal')”.
 Simple, maintainable, powerful.